VRiPro/VRiPro/README.md

 I'm a passionate Data Scientist with a love for building impactful projects.
 With a strong background in industrial engineering, I aim to solve complex problems through code.

 - 🌱 Currently learning: ML, Meta-heuristics...
-- 💼 Working on: [...Looking for project...]
+- 💼 Working on: [...Looking for projects...]
 - 💬 Ask me about: Industrial process optimizations.

 ---